RainbowZhou17/RainbowZhou17.github.io/_pages/about.md

 ---

 ------
 I am currently pursuing an MEng degree at [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/) and working at [Power Electronics and Advanced Control Center](https://www.auto.uestc.edu.cn/info/1032/2106.htm) under the supervision of Prof. Yong Chen.
+I will graduate in early July 2025.
 I received a BEng degree at [SWJTU-LEEDS School](https://leeds.swjtu.edu.cn/) in [Southwest Jiaotong University](https://www.swjtu.edu.cn/) with a first-class degree in 2022.
 The specific information including my CV, academic transcripts and graduation certificate is given below: